ageblade/Leaflet.TileLayer.IIP/README.md

 * `mix`: Switch on multi-channel mixing.
 Default is `false`.
 * `mixingMatrix`: 2D array containing the mixing matrix.
 Default is `[[1,0,0],[0,1,0],[0,0,1]]`.
 * `channelLabels`: Array of strings containing the channel labels.
 Default is `['Channel #1', 'Channel #2', ...]`
-* `minMaxValues`: 2D array of min and max values for each channel.
-Default is the set of values returned as Min-Max-sample-values by IIPImage (which correspond to the values stored as TIFF SMinSampleValue and SMaxSampleValue tags).
+* (Removed as there's no support in IIP < 1.0)~~`minMaxValues`: 2D array of min and max values for each channel.
+Default is the set of values returned as Min-Max-sample-values by IIPImage (which correspond to the values stored as TIFF SMinSampleValue and SMaxSampleValue tags).~~

 [Leaflet]:http://leafletjs.com
 [IIP]:http://iipimage.sourceforge.net